-Since 2009, the number of people who work from home has risen by 159%, and in 2022, 16% of companies globally are now fully-remote.
-But recruiters haven’t quite caught up, with many making simple remote hiring mistakes that destroy their talent pipeline 💣💣💣
+82% of people believe that remote work is the future, and in 2024, 56% of global companies allow remote work, while 16% of global companies are fully remote.
+Recruiters haven’t quite caught up, though, with many making simple remote hiring mistakes that destroy their talent pipeline. 💣

-If you’re still getting started on your remote hiring journey, then this article is for you.
-We’ll run through 9 simple questions that you can ask yourself to identify and fix the most common things to avoid when hiring remotely.
+If you’re still getting started on your remote hiring journey, this guide will point you in the right direction.
+We’ll run through nine simple mistakes most hiring managers make (and how to fix each one) when hiring remotely.

-The correct answer – No, I use more modern remote hiring methods.
+The correct remote hiring method: Use more modern remote hiring methods.

 There aren’t many industries that move faster than recruitment, so it’s baffling to us that many modern organizations still rely so heavily on CVs.
 Resumes are one of the worst ways to screen candidates because:

-The correct answer – No, I use performance-based pre-employment tests to identify the best remote workers.
+The correct remote hiring method: Use performance-based pre-employment tests to identify the best remote workers.